-The Best Audition Songs for My Fair Lady – by Character
+The Best Audition Songs for My Fair Lady – By Character

-Please note: This post contains affiliate links.
-This means that if you choose to make a purchase through one of the following links, we may earn a small commission on the sale at no additional cost to you.
-See our disclosure for more info.
+Note: This post contains affiliate links.
+If you purchase through these links, we may earn a small commission at no extra cost to you.
+For more details, please see our full disclosure.

 Please read your audition details carefully, as they sometimes specify the type of song they’d like to hear (a ballad, something uptempo, etc.).
 Make sure to select a song that’s appropriate for your specific casting call.

-Step 2: Get to know the show
+Step 2: Study the Show

-Step 3: Pick an audition song
+Step 3: Pick an Audition Song

 Next, based on your personality and vocal type, decide whether you’d like to audition for the ensemble or a specific character.
 Just keep in mind that if you audition for a specific character, you still might not be chosen for that particular role.